 Both offer a selection of other accessories such as carry cases and a car organiser for Toniebox and a display protector and card pouch for Yoto Player.

-If you're on a budget, the Toniebox is the more affordable option.
-It is cheaper from the outset and excluding the Tonies, requires fewer extras to buy than the Yoto Player.
-Alternatively, there is the Yoto Player Mini available as a cheaper alternative.
+In terms of budget, the Toniebox is generally the more affordable option from the outset.
+It's cheaper to buy and requires fewer initial extras than the Yoto Player, excluding the tonies themselves.
+Alternatively, the Yoto Player Mini offers a cheaper alternative.

-The Toniebox is a great option for younger children as it can withstand a bit of battering and is extremely easy to use as the Tonies are magnetic.
-We've found our mini-testers were much more drawn to the Tonies and playing with them as toys than they were to the Yoto cards.
+The Toniebox is a good option for younger children as it's a totally screen-free gadget, can withstand battering and is extremely easy to use as the tonies are magnetic.
+We've found our mini-testers were much more drawn to the tonies than they were to the Yoto cards.

-On the flip side, older children are bound to appreciate the Yoto Player more and are likely to get more use out of it as they grow thanks to the likes of the Bluetooth connectivity, radio and podcast additions.
-It also boasts a fantastic array of extra features such as the night light and room thermometer that will certainly prove useful as a parent.
+One big advantage of the Yoto Player, however, is that once a card is inserted and downloaded, it remains on the device's hard drive.
+With the Toniebox, you need the physical Tonie for playback - not ideal if it disappears down the toy box.
+As well as this, the player can last 24 hours on a full charge, which is really impressive.
+We think the Yoto Player is likely to get more use as children grow, thanks to the likes of the Bluetooth connectivity, radio and podcast additions.
+It also boasts a fantastic array of extra features, such as the night light and room thermometer, that will certainly prove useful as a parent.

 Emily Gilbert is the Features & Reviews Editor for Mother&Baby and has written for the website and previously the magazine for six years.
 Specialising in product reviews, Emily is the first to know about all the exciting new releases in the parenting industry.